larrystephte/jetpackAndroid/README.md

 2. Open the project in **Android Studio**.
 3. Install dependencies using Gradle.
 4. Run the app on an emulator or physical device.
+5. You can run a test program in Go  for TCP or Serail Port in the `test/go` directory.
 5. Perform a mock login, then click **Start** to see the line chart in action.
 Note that the data is currently mocked for testing purposes.

 ## Getting Started